Tennessee State Route 5: Madison County

 US 45/SR 5 pass through Pinson, where it has an intersection with SR 197, before passing through rural areas to enter the city of Jackson, where the road narrows to an undivided 4-lane highway known as S Highland Avenue.
 It has an intersection with SR 18 (Bolivar Highway) before passing through residential areas.
-It then passes through a wooded area to cross a bridge over the South Fork of the Forked Deer River to enter downtown, where it comes to an intersection with US 70/SR 1 and US 45 Bypass/SR 186 (E/W Chester Street).
-US 45/SR 5 becomes N Highland Avenue as it passes through downtown before entering residential areas and coming to an intersection with US 412 Business/SR 20 (North Parkway) at Old Hickory Mall.
-US 45/SR 5 passes through a business district before having a cloverleaf interchange I-40/US 412 (Exit 82 A/B).
-The highway continues north through residential areas before leaving Jackson and coming to an interchange with the north end of US 45 Bypass, where it becomes concurrent with unsigned SR 186.
+It then passes through a wooded area to cross a bridge over the South Fork of the Forked Deer River to enter downtown, where it comes to an intersection with US 70/SR 1 and US 45 Byp./SR 186 (E/W Chester Street).
+US 45/SR 5 becomes N Highland Avenue as it passes through downtown before entering residential areas and coming to an intersection with US 412 Bus./SR 20 (North Parkway) at Old Hickory Mall.
+US 45/SR 5 passes through a business district before having a single-point urban interchange with I-40/US 412 (Exit 82).
+The highway continues north through residential areas before leaving Jackson and coming to an interchange with the north end of US 45 Byp., where it becomes concurrent with unsigned SR 186.
 US 45/SR 5/SR 186 go north as a 4-lane divided highway to cross a bridge over the Middle Fork of the Forked Deer River to enter Three Way and to an interchange at the split of US 45 into US 45W and US 45E.
 Here SR 186 goes north along US 45E/SR 43 while SR 5 follows US 45W.
 US 45W/SR 5 then cross into Gibson County.